 Patrons may choose to attend the lecture in-person at the PACE Center or chose to receive a link to live-stream the lecture from the comfort of their home.
 Patrons attending in-person should plan to wear a mask and sit socially distanced from other parties.
 Patrons receiving a live-stream will receive a video link and password 48 hours prior to the lecture from Parker Arts Patron Services.

-In-person and virtual tickets will not be available after 4:00 p.m. on Wednesday, March 3.
+Lecture will be held virtually via Zoom only.
+Virtual tickets will not be available after 4:00 p.m. on Wednesday, March 3.

 Box Office Information

-90 minutes before performances, through intermission
+Open 90 minutes before scheduled performances through intermission.

 No refunds – No exchanges

-For more information about guidelines, policies, and locations, please visit:
+For more information about guidelines, policies, and locations, please visit: Box Office

 Wednesday, March 3